 To view a file in the result list, select a file in the list, then choose menu→ , or you can right-click on the file, then choose

 HexView can be used to view any file, not only those files in the search result of XSearch.
-You can choose menu→ or of HexView, to open a file.
+You can choose menu→ or in HexView, to open a file.

-There is no need to learn how to use this tool, because it works as a read-only editor, you can easily use it as using other editors.
+There is no need to learn how to use this tool, because it works as a read-only editor.
+You can easily use it like other editors.

 Choose menu→ to copy selected portion to clipboard, to copy selected portion in hexadecimal to clipboard.

-HexView also supports to search for words in the opened file, with menu item→ .
-The searches in HexView also support ANSI, UTF-8, Unicode and Hex, only please note that you can only specify a single word to search, the SPACE character will be treated as space character itself.
+HexView also supports to search for words in the opened file, with menu item→ The searches in HexView also support ANSI, UTF-8, Unicode and Hex, however, please note that you can only specify a single word to search, the SPACE character will be treated as the space character itself.

-The options groups such as "File name options", "File Size" etc. in search panel, can be expanded and show additional options.
+The option groups, such as "File name options", "File Size" etc., in the search panel, can be expanded and show additional options.

-If you changed the default setting under an options group, its caption will become bold when you clicked it again to collapse it.
+If you changed the default setting under an option group, its caption will become bold when you click it again to collapse it.
 Changing default settings will affect search results.
 You can easily know if anything was changed under an option group with this feature.

-Double-clicking on the icon of details panel (the status bar) is same to clickingbutton.
-You double-click it to start the search, and double-click it again to cancel an in-progress search.
+Double-clicking on the icon of details panel (the status bar) is same to clicking thebutton.
+You double-click it to start the search, and you double-click it again to cancel an in-progress search.

-This can be useful if the search button has become invisible because of some option groups on the search panel have been expanded.
-Instead of scrolling search panel to bottom to find the search button to start a search, you can double-click on the icon.
+This can be useful if the search button has become invisible because some option groups on the search panel have been expanded.
+Instead of scrolling the search panel to the bottom to find the search button to start a search, you can double-click on the icon.

-It's possible to exclude files with the formatwhen specify file names.
+It's possible to exclude files with the formatwhen specifying file names.
 The excluding string must be enclosed by quotation marks and start with a leading minus sign.
-It supports wildcard characters and there also can be multiple excluding strings.
+It supports wildcard characters, and there can also be multiple excluding strings.

-For example:will exclude all files that the file name contains 'abc' and the first character of the file name is 'k', while searching for all .txt files.
+For example:will exclude all files whose file name contains 'abc' and the first character of the file name is 'k', while searching for all .txt files.

-By default, XSearch allows you to specify the time in format HH:MM when search by date time, which means it won't care about the seconds in the file time.
-You can click on the quick selection icon (right after the first drop down box under File Size options group), and choose.
+By default, XSearch allows you to specify the time in the format HH:MM when searching by date time, which means it won't care about the seconds in the file time.
+You can click on the quick selection icon (right after the first drop-down box under File Size option group), and choose.

 That option will enable XSearch to use seconds in time, such as "12:00:01 AM".

-In order to work on both 32- and 64-bit systems, XSearch was created as a 32-bit program, because a 32-bit program can work on both 32- and 64-bit system, but a 64-bit program can only work on 64-bit system.
+In order to work on both 32- and 64-bit systems, XSearch was created as a 32-bit program, because a 32-bit program can work on both 32- and 64-bit systems, while a 64-bit program can only work on the 64-bit system.

-We didn't create a 64-bit version XSearch because we think that most of you will not need to search files in Windows folder.
-However, if you do want to do that, let us know and we will consider to create a 64-bit version.
+We didn't create a 64-bit version of XSearch because we think that most of you will not need to search files in the system folder.
+However, if you do want to do that, let us know and we will consider creating a 64-bit version.

 By using XSearch, you can perform many advanced searches that Windows Search and most other search tools can not accomplish.

-For example, if you want to get all non-ready-only files in a folder, you only need to change the settings underoptions group, clear the selection of option (and if you only want it to return files, clear option "Include folders in result" too).
+For example, if you want to get all non-ready-only files in a folder, you only need to change the settings under theoption group, clear the selection of option (and if you only want it to return files, clear option "Include folders in result" too).

-XSearch is a freeware.
-You can use this software without any fees to pay.
+XSearch is freeware.
+You can use this software without paying a fee.